Moorland: In literature

-The development of a sensitivity to nature and one's physical surroundings grew with the rise of interest in landscape painting, and particularly the works of artists that favoured wide and deep prospects, and rugged scenery.
+In Western cultures, the development of a sensitivity to nature and one's physical surroundings grew with the rise of interest in landscape painting, and particularly the works of artists that favoured wide and deep prospects, and rugged scenery.
 To the English Romantic imagination, moorlands fitted this image perfectly, enhancing the emotional impact of the story by placing it within a heightened and evocative landscape.
 Moorland forms the setting of various works of late Romantic English literature, ranging from the Yorkshire moorland in Emily Brontë's Wuthering Heights and The Secret Garden by Frances Hodgson Burnett to Dartmoor in Arthur Conan Doyle's Holmesian mystery The Hound of the Baskervilles.
 They are also featured in Charlotte Brontë's Jane Eyre representing the heroine's desolation and loneliness after leaving Mr Rochester.

 Enid Blyton's The Famous Five series featured the young protagonists adventuring across various moorlands where they confronted criminals or other individuals of interest.
 Such a setting enhanced the plot as the drama unfolded away from the functioning world where the children could solve their own problems and face greater danger.
 Moorland in the Forest of Bowland in Lancashire is the setting for Walter Bennett's The Pendle Witches, the true story of some of England's most notorious witch trials.
 In Erin Hunter's Warriors series, one of the four Clans, WindClan, lives alone on the moor.

 Michael Jecks, author of Knights Templar Mysteries, sets his books in and around Dartmoor, England.
 Paul Kingsnorth’s Beast is also set on a western English moor, using the barren landscape and fields of heather to convey themes of timelessness and distance from civilisation.